Robert Pattinson: 2014–2019: Independent films

 In May 2014, two of Pattinson's films debuted at the 2014 Cannes Film Festival.
 Pattinson starred in David Michôd's futuristic western The Rover, alongside Guy Pearce and Scoot McNairy.
 He travelled to Australia to portray the role of Reynolds, spending seven weeks filming.
 The film is set in the Outback a decade after an economic collapse; Pattinson's character is a young, naive American man who is abandoned by his brother following a failed robbery.
 Varietys Scott Foundas praised Pattinson's "career re-defining performance", as well as his convincing Southern accent and "understated dignity" in a role that could have been overly sentimental.
 Next, Pattinson reunited with Cronenberg for the satirical drama Maps to the Stars.
 He portrayed Jerome Fontana, a struggling limousine driver and actor who aspires to be a screenwriter.
 Cronenberg thought casting Pattinson was an "easy decision to make", praising him as "extremely inventive".
-The film was positively received by critics; Robbie Collin described Pattinson's performance as "winningly played".
+Robbie Collin described Pattinson's performance as "winningly played".

 He starred in Werner Herzog's biographical film Queen of the Desert (2015), an adaptation of Gertrude Bell's life story, starring alongside Nicole Kidman and James Franco.
 Pattinson portrayed T. E. Lawrence, also known as Lawrence of Arabia.
 Geoffrey Macnab of The Independent described his performance as "comic and a very long way removed from Peter O'Toole", stating that Pattinson played Lawrence as "a sharp-tongued, sardonic figure who can see through the pretensions of his bosses and colleagues".
 David Rooney of The Hollywood Reporter called Pattinson's role "brief but significant" and highlighted the "easy camaraderie in his scenes with Kidman".
 He next starred in Anton Corbijn's biographical drama Life (2015), based on the life of actor James Dean.
 Set in the 1950s, Pattinson played Dennis Stock, a photographer who became friends with Dean after travelling with him through Los Angeles, Indiana and New York.
 Guy Lodge of Variety called his performance a "sly turn", while David Rooney, writing for The Hollywood Reporter, thought that Pattinson "[gave] arguably the most fully rounded performance".